 Our insurance industry partnerships don’t influence our content.
 Our opinions are our own.
 To compare quotes from many different insurance companies please enter your ZIP code above to use the free quote tool.
 The more quotes you compare, the more chances to save.

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about insurance.
 Our goal is to be an objective, third-party resource for everything insurance related.
 We update our site regularly, and all content is reviewed by insurance experts.

 People that get their health insurance coverage through their employer, or their spouse’s employer can often be limited in the choices they have in health coverage.
 However, people that are purchasing their own health care insurance police have many choices that they are able to make as to the type of health care coverage, choosing which doctors you will be able to see, and many other options relevant to their healthcare.

-For instance, if a 35 year old woman has a group of physicians that she is used to dealing with for many years and that understand her medical history and any relevant treatment that you are
+For instance, if a 35 year old woman has a group of physicians that she is used to dealing with for many years and who understand her medical history and any relevant treatment that you are receiving.

 This is common for HMO and PPO health insurance policies and can quickly grow to be expensive if a patient insists on seeing doctors that are not covered on the plan.

 Or consider this example; a 22 year old male that has not made any regular doctor visits will likely not really care which doctor he sees.
 He may be very concerned about the amount that he has to pay per visit though.

 For this person an HMO or PPO plan could be just the plan he needs; it will provide a defined list of preferred caregivers that can save the insured party’s time.

 There are other types of healthcare insurance plans; like POS (point of service) plans and IPA (Individual Pacific Association).
 These types of plans can be a bit pricier than HMO or PPO plans.
 They do offer a much wider range of options and choices for the policyholder.